-Several coastal-related activities for which an EIA is required have been defined in relation to a 100 m set-back line in EIA Regulations 2010; Listing Notice 1.
-In addition, the coastal buffer zone defined by the ICM Act (Section 16) is 100 m for certain land-uses and the Department of Economic Development, Environmental Affairs and Tourism (DEDEAT) Draft Wild Coast Environmental Management Plan recommends that "Estuaries that are still pristine and undeveloped should be retained in that state and all development should have a suitable buffer with estuaries, at least 100 m in most cases".
+Several coastal-related activities for which an EIA is required have been defined in relation to a 100 m management line in EIA Regulations 2017.
+In addition, the coastal buffer zone defined by the ICM Act (Section 16) is 100 m for certain land-uses and the Department of Economic Development, Environmental Affairs and Tourism (DEDEAT).
+Draft Wild Coast Environmental Management Plan recommends that estuaries that are still pristine and undeveloped should be retained in that state and all development should have a suitable buffer with estuaries, at least 100 m in most cases.
 Thus, in general, a setback line of 100 m is regarded as an acceptable and effective buffer against human interference with the estuary and its sensitive riparian areas, though exceptions may occur.